jnanjali/OnPremToAWSMigration/Readme.md

 The goal of this project is to show how to setup a fully automated CI/CD system in public cloud.
-All code changes in git will trigger a build and test pipeline that will generate a new Docker image that will be deployed using Kubernetes.
+All code changes in git will trigger a build and test pipeline that will generate a new Docker image that will be pushed to dockerhub and deployed using Kubernetes.

-I will provide enough details in this project so that anyone can clone this repo and will be able to follow along to replicate the exact setup
+I have provided enough details in this project so that anyone can clone this repo and will be able to follow along to replicate the exact setup.
+Please open an issue if you see bugs.

 ## Prerequisites